amseps/amseps-imageboard/README.md

           https://www.npmjs.com/package/react-google-recaptcha-v3
       ↑ Better clientside controls to help the user post the correct things
-        IE: (sorry! you can only posts gifs! or something like that) ↑ Rewrite Error log for backend, (and frontend :))
+        IE: (sorry! you can only posts gifs! or something like that) includes when too much is typed for name, etc ↑ Rewrite Error log for backend, (and frontend :))
       ↑ Archiving old threads?
 How will it work
         Just have a field like archived: true